 A number of points Homeowner/Renovators need to be well aware of before starting.

-* Policy Limits apply to all Home & Contents Insurance policies (Which can be as low as $2000, $20 000 etc) which once you exceed the limit, you need to obtain Owner Builder Construction & Public Liability Insurance or your builder needs to cover your Home & Renovation.
+- * Policy Limits apply to all Home & Contents Insurance policies (Which can be as low as $2000, $20 000 etc) which once you exceed the limit.
+Then you need to obtain Owner Builder Construction & Public Liability Insurance or your builder needs to cover your Home & Renovation.

-This is just some of the queries the Home Owner needs to be fully aware of prior to starting the job.
+This is just some of the queries the Home Owner needs to be fully aware before starting the job.